brijeshc1307/DSA/ImportantQuestions.md

 ### **Problem Statement:**

-You are given an array of integers where all elements appear more than once **except one element that appears exactly once**.
-Your task is to find and print that unique element.
+Given an array where every element appears twice except one element which appears only once, find that unique element.

 ### **Input Format:**